chochain/eforth/README.md

     + Hashtables might go even faster but we'll try that later.

 3. <b>Data and Return Stacks are also arrays</b>.
 With push, pop and [] methods to clarify intentions.
 4. <b>Parameter fields are all arrays</b>.
 Why not!
-They can be dymatically expanded while compiling.
+They can be dynamically expanded while compiling.
 Or changed on the fly in runtime i.e. self-morphing code.
-This can be a "scrary" feature for future Forth.
+This can be a "scary" feature for future Forth.
 5. <b>No vocabulary, or meta-compilation</b>.
 These black-belt skills of Forth greatness are dropped to keep the focus on core concepts.
 6. <b>Multi-threading and message passing are available</b> From v5.0 and on, multi-core platform can utilize Forth VMs running in parallel. see the multi-threading section below for details
     + A thread pool is built-in.
 Size is defaults to number of cores.